Welcome to my virtual office

 I'm a journalist/editor/producer and—since 2015—digital managing editor of American Scientist magazine.

 For the 2020-2021 academic year, I was a fellow with the Nieman Foundation for Journalism at Harvard.
-This summer, I taught science reporting for Harvard's Division of Continuing Education, and this fall am serving as a capstone director for students seeking their master's degree in journalism.
+This past summer, I taught science reporting for Harvard's Division of Continuing Education, and over the fall I served as a capstone director for students seeking their master's degree in journalism.

 Previously, I've worked on staff for AAAS/Science magazine and for the NPR network, including at St. Louis Public Radio.
 My freelance client list ranges from international magazines and television networks to regional newspapers to local public radio stations.

 My educational background enables me to specialize in physical sciences and economics, but I've covered most sciences as well as health, policy, education, and business.
 In sum, I'll follow a good story wherever it leads.

 Although I do not freelance in competition with my current employer, American Scientist, I usually can take on some projects.

 So please have a look around my virtual office and be in touch if there's something I may do for you: RobertFrederick (at) NASW (dot) org.